 “Jesus chose 12 disciples and they were all men.”

 This is true.
 All 12 were also Jewish.
 Perhaps we should create a ban on all non-Jewish preachers!
 Many of the things Jesus did were very prophetic and symbolic (see the entire book of Matthew).
 It isn’t a coincidence that he chose 12 male disciples when there were 12 tribes (named after patriarchs of Israel) of Israel.
 Jesus’ treatment of women was completely revolutionary.
 He spoke to them, taught them, loved them and respected their humanity in a way that was scandalous in 1st century Jewish society (especially for a religious teacher!).
 At the time there was a common prayer by Jewish rabbi’s which thanked God that the speaker was not a dog, a barbarian or a woman.
 Jesus completely rejected this and included many women amongst his disciples!
 He spoke to women, much to the confusion of his male disciples (see John 4).
+Jesus had women disciples who financially supported his life!
 The resurrected Jesus revealed himself to his female disciple’s first!
+God entrusted women to be the first people to tell others that Jesus was alive.
 Jesus encouraged women to sit at his feet rather than conform to the societal expectation that they serve men.
 We see this in the story of Mary and Martha.
-NT Wright comments that something significant is happening here: “As is clear from the use of the phrase elsewhere in the New Testament (for instance, Paul with Gamaliel in Acts 22:3), to sit at the teacher’s feet is a way of saying you are being a student, picking up the teacher’s wisdom and learning; and in that very practical world you wouldn’t do this just for the sake of informing your own mind and heart, but in order to be a teacher, a rabbi, yourself.”
+N.T.
+Wright comments that something significant is happening here: “As is clear from the use of the phrase elsewhere in the New Testament (for instance, Paul with Gamaliel in Acts 22:3), to sit at the teacher’s feet is a way of saying you are being a student, picking up the teacher’s wisdom and learning; and in that very practical world you wouldn’t do this just for the sake of informing your own mind and heart, but in order to be a teacher, a rabbi, yourself.”

 “People who advocate for women in ministry claim that there is no difference between the genders.”